European Truffle Pies are mini pies with triple the chocolate! This chocolate pie recipe is perfect for the chocolate lovers in your life.

 Top with 1 tablespoon of chocolate ganache.

-Pipe a dollop of chocolate whipped cream onto each pie.
+Pipe a dollop of chocolate whipped cream onto each of the European Truffle Pies.

 Add a chocolate curl or two.

-Love this European Truffle Pie?
+Love this European Truffle Pies?
 Here are a few more desserts to check out: